ryaka/rheakara/content/blog/world-bmi-pt1.md

 >[One-Third of the Global Population Is Overweight or Obese] (http://www.theatlantic.com/international/archive/2014/05/one-third-of-the-world-is-obese-overweight/371790/)

-With all of this in mind I wanted to get a visual representation of this information.
+With all of this in mind I wanted to get a visual representation of this.

 ## Results by region